‘Normal tourist visit’: Republicans recast deadly Jan. 6 attack by pro-Trump mob

-But a handful of Republicans used their time to defend the actions of those who stormed past security barricades and broke into the Capitol with the intent of stopping the affirmation of Joe Biden’s election victory.
+A handful of Republicans used their time to defend the actions of those who stormed past security barricades and broke into the Capitol with the intent of stopping the affirmation of Joe Biden’s election victory.
 Trump repeatedly and falsely has claimed widespread fraud resulted in a rigged election.

-Shortly before the hearing got underway, House Republicans voted to purge Rep. Liz Cheney (R-Wyo.) from caucus leadership as she has broken with the party in repeatedly denouncing Trump for his false election claims.
+Shortly before the hearing got underway, House Republicans voted to remove Rep. Liz Cheney (R-Wyo.) from caucus leadership, after she broke with the party in repeatedly denouncing Trump for his false election claims.

 Rep. Andrew S. Clyde (R-Ga.) downplayed the events of Jan.
 6 as “acts of vandalism” and suggested it was a “boldfaced lie” to call what happened that day an “insurrection.”

 Once inside, rioters attempted to break into the House chamber, punching and busting glass, resulting in the death of Ashli Babbitt, whom police shot when she attempted to climb through a shattered glass door.
-Others went in search of House Speaker Nancy Pelosi (D-Calif.), chanting, “Where’s Nancy,” while pounding on the doors of her office as her terrified staffers huddled in an interior room.
+Others went in search of House Speaker Nancy Pelosi (D-Calif.), chanting, “Where’s Nancy” while pounding on the doors of her office as her terrified staffers huddled in an interior room.

-The comments from several of the Republicans echoed Trump’s alternative reality of what occurred Jan.
-6. In an interview with Fox News in March, Trump said the attack posed “zero threat” and that his supporters “went in — they shouldn’t have done it — some of them went in, and they’re hugging and kissing the police and the guards, you know?
+The comments from several of the Republicans echoed Trump’s alternative reality of what occurred on Jan.
+6. In an interview with Fox News in March, Trump said that the attack posed “zero threat” and that his supporters “went in — they shouldn’t have done it — some of them went in, and they’re hugging and kissing the police and the guards, you know?
 They had great relationships.
-A lot of the people were waved in, and then they walked in, and they walked out.”
+A lot of the people were waved in, and then they walked in and they walked out.”

 A few Republicans chastised the FBI for seeking to identify and arrest everyone who breached the Capitol that day.
-Rep. Paul A. Gosar (Ariz.) accused the Justice Department of “harassing peaceful patriots across the country.”
+Rep. Paul A. Gosar (R-Ariz.) accused the Justice Department of “harassing peaceful patriots across the country.”

-In a line of questioning with Rosen, who repeatedly told the congressman that he couldn’t comment on specific cases and pending investigations, Gosar asked Rosen whether Brian D. Sicknick, the Capitol Police officer who died hours after defending the Capitol, was killed by the rioters.
+In a line of questioning with Rosen, who repeatedly told the congressman that he could not comment on specific cases and pending investigations, Gosar asked Rosen whether Brian D. Sicknick, the Capitol Police officer who died hours after defending the Capitol, was killed by the rioters.

 “Officer Sicknick was there acting in the line of duty and went into harm’s way, and I think, as others have said, he acted as one of many heroes that day,” Rosen said.

-Early reporting said Sicknick died of a head injury, but a D.C. medical examiner said last month that the officer had suffered two strokes and died of natural causes a day after he confronted rioters at the Jan.
+Early reporting said Sicknick died of a head injury, but a D.C. medical examiner said last month that the officer had suffered two strokes and died of natural causes a day after he confronted rioters during the Jan.
 6 insurrection.
-It’s unclear to what extent the events of that day contributed to his death.
+It is unclear to what extent if any the events of that day may have contributed to his death.

 Alternatively, Gosar said Babbitt had been “executed.”
 Babbitt defied police warnings not to attempt to enter the Speaker’s Lobby, which connects to the House floor.
 The officer who fatally shot her was cleared of any criminal wrongdoing.